AlexeyKalina/code-completion-evaluation/README.md

     "trainTestSplit": 70
   },
   "reports": {
-    "evaluationTitle": "Basic"
+    "evaluationTitle": "Basic",
+    "sessionsFilters": []
   }
 }
 ```

-There are three options for the plugin to work in headless mode:
+There are several options for the plugin to work in headless mode:
 - Full.
 Use the config to execute the plugin on a set of files / directories.
 As a result of execution, HTML report will be created.
   - Usage: `evaluate-completion full [PATH_TO_CONFIG]`
   - If `PATH_TO_CONFIG` missing, default config will be created.